Stoke Space

 Total$295 – $755 /mo

-One BD professional's time on manual RFP research costs more per month than the entire platform.
-Plus SME opportunity cost: subject matter experts pulled off product work to help the revenue team.
+One BD professional's manual research costs more per month than the entire platform.

 Results